06 September 2022, 4 min read

 Un-purposeful marketing consists of many activities, ideas, promotions, events and ads – all disconnected from the business’ ‘why’, untethered from its culture.
 Purposeful marketing, on the other hand, reflects who you are and what you want to be known for, intentionally and unwaveringly.
 Purposeful marketing allows you to be distinctive and different by being clear about the difference you make.

-If you are a business owner frustrated by the marketing results you’re currently seeing, and who senses, after reading this article, that it’s time to bring more meaning to your work and more truth to your marketing, book a call with me and let’s chat through your approach.
+If you are a business leader frustrated by the marketing results you’re currently seeing, and who senses, after reading this article, that it’s time to bring more meaning to your work and more truth to your marketing, book a call with me and let’s chat through your approach.